Closed-form approximations in multi-asset market making: Introduction

 Having a proxy of a value function is known to be useful in the community of reinforcement learning (see \cite{sutton} and \cite{cs} for a reference to the reinforcement learning terminology).
 An important use of a closed-form proxy of a value function is as a heuristic evaluation function.
-Heuristic evaluation functions are mainly used in game-playing computer programs as a proxy of the probability to win the game given the current state -- usually the current board in board games -- but they can be used as terminal values in many Monte-Carlo-based reinforcement learning techniques.
-Also, such a proxy can be used as a starting point for many iterative algorithms based on value functions: value iteration algorithm, actor-critic approaches, etc. The last application we highlight -- which was also our initial motivation -- is that one can build from a proxy of a value function a quoting strategy called the greedy strategy associated with that proxy.
-Having such a strategy in closed-form has numerous advantages.
+Heuristic evaluation functions are mainly used in game-playing computer programs to evaluate the probability to win the game given the current state -- usually the current board in board games -- but they can be used as terminal values in many Monte-Carlo-based reinforcement learning techniques.
+Also, such a proxy can be used as a starting point for many iterative algorithms based on value functions: value iteration algorithm, actor-critic approaches, etc. The last application we highlight -- which was also our initial motivation -- is that one can build from a proxy of a value function a quoting strategy by using what is called in the reinforcement literature the greedy strategy associated with that proxy (i.e. the strategy that makes the locally optimal choice if at each time step the value function associated with the tail problem is replaced by its proxy in the dynamic programming equation).
+Having such a strategy in closed form has numerous advantages.
 First, it can be used directly by market practitioners as a quoting strategy.
-Second, it can be used as a starting point in iterative algorithms based on policy functions: policy iteration algorithm, actor-critic approaches, etc. Third, it has the advantage of being easily interpretable -- as opposed to a black-box -- and gives insights on the true optimal strategy such as the identification of the leading factors and the sensitivity to changes in model parameters.\\
+Second, it can be used as a starting point in iterative algorithms based on policy functions: policy iteration algorithm, actor-critic approaches, etc. Third, it has the advantage of being easily interpretable and gives insights on the true optimal strategy such as the identification of the leading factors and the sensitivity to changes in model parameters.\footnote{For market making, the influence of the parameters has already been studied in \cite{gueant2013dealing} (one-asset case) and \cite{gueant2017optimal} (multi-asset case).}\\

-In addition to providing a closed-form approximation or proxy for the value function, we can move one step further in our perturbative approach and consider the first-order term of the Taylor expansion (in the perturbation parameter) of the true value function.
-By using this approach, we obtain another proxy of the value function.
-This additional approximation is not given in closed form, but it can be computed at any given point through a Monte-Carlo simulation (see \cite{bergault2019size} for a close idea in a different context). \\